mongodb-industry-solutions/AML-Fraud-prevention-Demo/frontend/README.md

 ```

 > [!Note]
-> If you want if the backend was deployed into a server, then you have to put the server's IP adress in the NEXT_PUBLIC_API_URL above.
+> If the backend was deployed into a server, then you have to put the server's IP address in the NEXT_PUBLIC_API_URL above.

 Lastly, run the development server: